Bastou/sstnbl/README.md

 [WIP] Ultra Lightweight starter for helping build a more sustainable website and reduce its footprint.
 It's based on [11ty](https://github.com/11ty/eleventy).

-Note: It's mainly an experiment in minimalism, the goal os to provide just enough code to make a static website working.
+Note: It's mainly a low-tech experiment, the goal is to provide just enough code to make a static website working.
 You need to adjust some things first before launching to production.

 ## Demo